nhnamp/nhnamp.github.io/_posts/2025-03-31-Write-up-Natas.md

 > Link: [https://overthewire.org/wargames/natas/](https://overthewire.org/wargames/natas/)
 > Natas teaches the basics of serverside web-security.
 >
-> Each level of natas consists of its own website located at [http://natasX.natas.labs.overthewire.org](http://natasX.natas.labs.overthewire.org), where X is the level number.
+> Each level consists of its own website.
 There is no SSH login.
 To access a level, enter the username for that level (e.g. natas0 for level 0) and its password.
 >
 > Each level has access to the password of the next level.
 Your job is to somehow obtain that next password and level up.
 All passwords are also stored in /etc/natas_webpass/